fanduel-oss/fastlane-runway/README.md

 If you aren't setup with fastlane yet, you'll need to get your project setup before proceeding.

 Run this command to install the plugin.
 ```bash
 bundle exec fastlane add_plugin fd_runway
 ```

+For now, this plugin is only available through fanduel-oss github.
+Select Git URL Paste the ssh address: git@github.com:fanduel-oss/fastlane-runway.git The plugin should install automatically.
+If not, you can run bundle install to do it manually.
+Distribution through rubygems is pending FanDuel review.

 Add a lane in your Fastfile for using the plugin.
 ```bash